 Once you have your video production strategy in place, it is important to take the following tips into account for your video marketing campaigns:

 - Instagram is pretty strict when it comes to their display sizes.
 The best-recommended size for Instagram videos is 640 X 640 pixels for timeline videos and 750 X 1334 pixels videos for Stories.
 Also, Square videos are emerging as a popular choice due to their higher view rates.

-- Make the most out of captions—they set the narrative to your video and are

-  effective in driving engagement.
+- Make the most out of captions—they set the narrative to your video and are effective in driving engagement.

-  - Remember that a lot of your followers may be watching your content during

-  their commute or even at work.
-Reduce their dependency on audios by
+- Remember that a lot of your followers may be watching your content during their commute or even at work.
+Reduce their dependence on audios by providing subtitles.

-  providing subtitles.

-  - Invest in post-production—edit videos to remove anything that is

-  unnecessary and invest in effects like slow-mo and filters.
-They help make

-  your Instagram Promo videos rich and captivating.
-But beware of going

-  overboard on the effects.
+- Invest in post-production—edit videos to remove anything that is unnecessary and invest in effects like slow-mo and filters.
+They help make your Instagram Promo videos rich and captivating.
+But beware of going overboard on the effects.

 In addition, make sure you track your engagement metrics regularly and identify factors that move the needle up or down.
 This way, you can continue to gain meaningful insights to make your video marketing campaign on Instagram a success.